karlgroves/jquery-live-regions/README.md

 # jQuery Live Regions
-This is a simple, easy to use plugin for managing live regions on a page.
+This is a simple, easy to use plugin for managing live regions on a page, including adding new content or swapping content in the live region

 ## Creating live region

-### Use Case
+### Primary Use Case

 Live Regions allows the user of assistive technologies to be notified of content changes that may occur automatically and may not be explicitly triggered by the user.
 The content change may exist separate to what object has focus, and so Live Regions facilitate these notifications.
 Possible examples include: